-In the age of social media we are all focusing on Twitter, LinkedIn, G+, and Facebook and, we’ve forgotten an important basic: Your online press kit – the asset that makes it easy for others to learn about you and help you publicize your brand.
+In the age of social media, we are all so focused on Instagram and Tiktok that we’ve forgotten an important basic: your press kit – the asset that makes it easy for others to learn about you and help you publicize your brand.

 In many ways, your online presence is equivalent to creating your own online billboard.
-If you are in control of your website and your social channels, and you have a good grasp of 2-way conversation mastery, your online billboard will have the exact messaging for your tribe (potential customers and fans).
+If you are in control of your website and your social channels, and you have a good grasp of 2-way conversation mastery, your billboard has the exact messaging for your tribe (potential customers and fans).

 However, if this is not the case, here are some predictable scenarios:

-You want all assets to be as much in your control as possible that you always have your best foot forward and you are sharing the latest news, release, and images.
+You want all assets to be as in your control as possible so that you always have your best foot forward and you are sharing the latest news, release, and images.

 Follow this guide to ensure that you are in control of your brand and your image.

-Editors, bloggers, conference organizers and even potential customers will deeply appreciate having seamless access to your information because they are constantly under deadline.
+Editors, bloggers, bookers, and industry folks seeking information will deeply appreciate having seamless access to your information because they are constantly under deadline.

 Here are the four assets to include:

 1. Your Bio (Signature Story)